Biography of Joe Biden

 Joseph Robinette Biden Jr. was born Nov.
-20, 1942, in Scranton, Penn., the son of Joe and Jean Biden [source: Biography].
+20, 1942, in Scranton, Pennsylvania, the son of Joe and Jean Biden.
 He was the oldest of four in an Irish-Catholic family.
-His father was a businessman of varying success.
-Biden Sr. worked as a car salesman, a sales representative for Amoco Oil, co-owner of a crop dusting company, an executive in a marine sealant manufacturing firm, a realtor, and a boiler cleaner for a heating company [source: Chapman].
+His father was a business owner of varying degrees of success.
+Biden Sr. worked as a car salesman, a sales representative for Amoco Oil, co-owner of a crop-dusting company, an executive in a marine sealant manufacturing firm, a real estate agent and a boiler cleaner for a heating company [source: Chapman].

-When Joe Biden was 10, his family moved to a suburb of Wilmington, Del., where he attended Archmere, a private Catholic school.
-He took a part-time job to help pay for the tuition.
+When Joe Biden was 10, his family moved to a suburb of Wilmington, Delaware, where he attended Archmere, a private Catholic school.
+He later took a part-time job to help pay for the tuition.
 As a boy, Biden had a debilitating stutter for which he was bullied by classmates and even a teacher.
-He stood before a mirror reciting a line from Ralph Waldo Emerson's "The American Scholar" over and over, watching the muscles in his face in order to learn how to control them [source: ABC News].
+He stood before a mirror reciting a line from Ralph Waldo Emerson's "The American Scholar" over and over, watching the muscles in his face in order to learn how to control them [source: Brozyna].

-He went on to attend the University of Delaware, struggling with grades at first and finally earning a bachelor's degree in 1965.
-The previous year, Biden had gone to the Bahamas for spring break, where he snuck into a hotel pool and met his future wife, Neilia Hunter [source: Time].
+In 1964, Biden had gone to the Bahamas for spring break, where he snuck into a hotel pool and met his future wife, Neilia Hunter.
 In 1966, the couple married and Biden went back to school.
 He obtained his law degree from Syracuse University in 1968 and practiced law in Delaware until he was elected at 29 years old to the U.S. Senate in 1972, becoming the fifth-youngest senator in U.S. history.

-In 1969, Biden's first son, Joseph R. "Beau" Biden, was born.
-He was followed by Robert Hunter Biden in 1970 and Naomi Biden in 1971 [source: Biography].
+In 1969, Biden's first son, Joseph (nicknamed "Beau"), was born.
+He was followed by Robert Hunter in 1970 and Naomi in 1971.
 Tragedy struck the Biden family in December 1972, when Neilia and the three Biden children were involved in an auto accident while out Christmas shopping.
 Neilia and Naomi were killed; Beau and Hunter were injured.

-Biden received the news while at his Senate office.
-He says he considered suicide after suffering such a profound loss [source: ABC News].
+Biden received the news while at his senate office.
+He says he considered suicide after suffering such a profound loss [source: Dwyer].
 Ultimately, he chose to live.
-He raised his two sons as a single parent with the help of his family, including his sister who moved in with them.
+He raised his two sons as a single parent with the help of his sister who moved in with them.
 And he found love again; in 1977, he married Jill Jacobs.
-She has a Ph.D. in education and teaches at Delaware Technical Community College.
-Joe and Jill Biden have a third child, in addition to Hunter and Beau: a daughter named Ashley.
-They also have five grandchildren [source: Obama].
-Beau Biden is the Delaware attorney general and a captain in the Delaware National Guard.
-Hunter Biden is an attorney and former lobbyist.
-Ashley Biden is a social worker [source: Obama].
+She has a doctorate in education and teaches English at Northern Virginia Community College.
+In 1981, Joe and Jill Biden welcomed a daughter named Ashley.

-In addition to his career as a senator, Biden also teaches constitutional law at the University of Delaware.
-Despite becoming the vice-presidential nominee during the 2008 campaign, he still teaches the class.
-And on one occasion, he "took the red-eye out of Afghanistan to make this class," a spokesperson for the law school said [source: CBS News].
+In addition to his career as a senator, Biden taught constitutional law for 18 years at Widener College, now Widener University.
+Despite becoming the vice-presidential nominee during the 2008 campaign, he still taught the class when available.